maxcol01/maxcol01/README.md

 - University of Liège - Phd and mechanical engineering degrees
 - CS50 — Introduction to Computer Science, Introduction to Cybersecurity (in progress)
 - Zero To Mastery - continuous learning
-- DataScientest - in progress
+- Liora (ex-DataScientest) - in progress
 - Full-Stack Open (University of Helinski) - in progress

 ### Contact